OpenMPT/openmpt/libopenmpt/dox/gettingstarted.md

     for the current config and no configuration state is kept around across invocations.

-     -  mingw-w64:
+     -  native build:

-        The required compiler version is at least GCC 7.

-            make CONFIG=mingw64-win32    # for win32
+        Simply run

-            make CONFIG=mingw64-win64    # for win64
+            make

+        which will try to guess the compiler based on your operating system.

      -  gcc or clang (on Unix-like systems, including Mac OS X with MacPorts, and Haiku (32-bit Hybrid and 64-bit)):

-        The minimum required compiler versions are:

-         -  gcc 7

-         -  clang 5

         The Makefile requires pkg-config for native builds.
         For sound output in openmpt123, PortAudio or SDL is required. openmpt123 can optionally use libflac and libsndfile to render PCM files to disk.

-        When using gcc, run:
+        When you want to use gcc, run:

             make CONFIG=gcc

-        When using clang, it is recommended to do:
+        When you want to use clang, it is recommended to do:

             make CONFIG=clang

-        Otherwise, simply run
+     -  mingw-w64:

+            make CONFIG=mingw64-win32    # for win32

-            make
+            make CONFIG=mingw64-win64    # for win64

-        which will try to guess the compiler based on your operating system.

      -  emscripten (on Unix-like systems):

-        libopenmpt has been tested and verified to work with emscripten 1.38.5 or later.
-Earlier versions are not supported.

         Run:

-            # generates WebAssembly with dynamic heap growth
+            # generates WebAssembly with JavaScript fallback
+            make CONFIG=emscripten EMSCRIPTEN_TARGET=all

+        or

+            # generates WebAssembly
             make CONFIG=emscripten EMSCRIPTEN_TARGET=wasm

         or

-            # generates asm.js with a fixed size 128MB heap
-            make CONFIG=emscripten EMSCRIPTEN_TARGET=asmjs128m

-        or

-            # generates asm.js with a fixed default size heap (as of Emscripten
-            # 1.38.11, this amounts to 16MB)
-            make CONFIG=emscripten EMSCRIPTEN_TARGET=asmjs

-        or

-            # generates JavaScript with dynamic heap growth and with
-            # compatibility for older VMs
+            # generates JavaScript with compatibility for older VMs
             make CONFIG=emscripten EMSCRIPTEN_TARGET=js

         Running the test suite on the command line is also supported by using node.js.
-Version 8.9.1 or greater has been tested.
-Earlier versions might or might not work.
 Depending on how your distribution calls the `node.js` binary, you might have to edit `build/make/config-emscripten.mk`.

      -  DJGPP / DOS

-        Cross-compilation from Linux systems is supported with DJGPP GCC 7.2 or later via
+        Cross-compilation from Linux systems is supported with DJGPP GCC via

             make CONFIG=djgpp